alessimichele/LSA/README.md

 Repository for the project of Information Retrieval @ University of Trieste held by professor Laura Nenzi, DSSC Course, A.Y.
 2023/2024.

 ## Outline of the project
-This project aims to implement different models for Latent Semantic Analysis (LSA) using deep neural networks and SVD technique, and compare their performances.
+This project aims to implement different models for Latent Semantic Analysis (LSA) using deep neural networks and SVD techniques, and compare their performances.
 The goal of the assessment is to evaluate the quality of the learnt latent space.
 The following papers were used as starting point to implement the code:
 - [Neural Variational Inference for Text Processing](https://arxiv.org/abs/1511.06038)
 - [Unsupervised Neural Generative Semantic Hashing](https://arxiv.org/abs/1906.00671)
 - [Semantic Hashing](https://www.sciencedirect.com/science/article/pii/S0888613X08001813)

+## Dataset
-The datasets used can be distinguished in two different categories:
+The datasets used can be distinguished into two different categories:
-- dataset inside [data](./data/) folder are small dataset, which comprises:
+- dataset inside [data](./data/) folder are small datasets, which comprises:
     - corpus of documents/articles (`.ALL` file)
     - a set of provided queries (`.QRY` file)
     - for each query, the corresponding relevance judgements (`.REL` file)